-The IAL is sending everyone on the IAL mailing list a request to update their mailing information.
-You will have 30 days to respond to the IAL with the correct name and address, or you will be dropped from the list.
-All addresses on the current list will be sent a postcard and are expected to respond either by email, phone or US postal service in order to stay on the mailing list.
+The IAL will be posting a request in the November IAL News Letter for everyone to update their mailing information.
+Please respond to the IAL with the correct name and address, or you will be dropped from the mailing list.
+Send your address either by email, phone or US postal service in order to stay on the News Letter mailing list.
 This is an effort to clean up the one time list we currently have in the IAL office.

 If you have any questions please contact our office at (866) 425-3678.

 or mail to:

 Atlanta, GA 30309-3918

 Your voice club members may be interested in knowing about books that can assist laryngectomees, that can be downloaded for free.

 1. "The Laryngectomee Guide” by I. Brook MD .